anveshmuppeda/aws/cloudpractitioner/examnotes/README.md

 - **Cost Anomaly Detection**: detect unusual spends using Machine Learning
 - **Service Quotas**: notify you when you’re close to service quota threshold

+- **CloudFront** pricing is different across different geographic regions.
+- The added data storage by **EBS Snapshots** are added cost in GB per month to EBS pricing.
+Other EBS pricing factors are: Volume type, Provisioned storage volume, IOPS, etc.
+- Compute Savings Plans provide the most flexibility and help to reduce your costs by up to 66% in exchange for a commitment to a consistent amount of usage for a 1 or 3 year term.
+These plans automatically apply to EC2 instance usage regardless of instance family, size, AZ, region, OS or tenancy, and also apply to Fargate or Lambda usage.

 ---

 ## Trusted Advisor